and welcome to our German is Easy Learn German Online course and I have good news for all beginners: You have a day off! Hooray.

 - Der Rotwein kostet 3 Euro und er ist lecker.

 But this doesn’t sound very nice.
 If we were always talking like this, that would be pretty damn boring.
-It would be cooler if we could fit the tasty-info into out first sentence somehow.
+It would be cooler if we could fit the tasty-info into our first sentence somehow.
 And we can.
-In German, just as in English and many other languages by the way, there is 2 slots or options where you could fit in additional information about a thing or a person.
+In German, just as in English and many other languages by the way, there are 2 slots or options where you can fit in additional information about a thing or a person.
 Here they are

 - Der [info] Rotwein, [info], schmeckt mir sehr.